caitunai/lc3/README.md

 npm version 0.1.0 --no-git-tag-version
 ```

-The publish job requires the repository secret `NPM_TOKEN` with permission to
+The publishing job requires the repository secret `NPM_TOKEN` with permission to
-publish `@caitunai/lc3`.
+publish `@caitun/lc3`.
 The workflow runs:

 ```bash
 npm run build